-Using electricity to heat (even ECS) is not very economical overall (it is economical and "ecological" in France because of the cheap nuclear kWh and which rejects little CO2 but it is everything) but if the rest of your house is heated green, it can be an interesting economic compromise.
+Use electricity for heating (even ECS) is not very econological globally (that is economical and "green" in France because of cheap nuclear kWh and rejects little CO2 but all), but if the rest of your house is heated green way, this can be a compromise rather econological intérressant.

 The solution is to make a completely independent DHW circuit of the heating circuit.

 Power consumption due to the ECS average household is between 2000 and 4000 kWh / year, which corresponds with an electric kWh 0.1 euros (including subscription) to an invoice between 200 and 400 € per year if you have bihoraire is even better.